The First and Only Lens Adjusted Specifically For You After Cataract Surgery

 Your eye doctor uses pre-surgery eye measurements to estimate the power and type of IOL he or she thinks will provide you with the best vision after surgery.

-The Light Adjustable Lens (LAL) is the only IOL that enables you and your doctor to design, trial and customize your vision after cataract surgery.
+The Light Adjustable Lens (LAL) is the only IOL that enables you and your doctor to design, trial, and customize your vision after cataract surgery.
 Adjustability takes cataract surgery to the next level by giving you a lens customized specifically for your eyes.

-The Cleveland Eye Clinic surgeons were the first in the United States to implant the Light Adjustable Lens since it became available in US commercially.
+The Cleveland Eye Clinic surgeons were the first in the United States to implant the Light Adjustable Lens since it became available in the US commercially.

-The Light Adjustable Lens (LAL)
+The Light Adjustable Lens (LAL) for Cataract Surgery

 What is unique about the Light Adjustable Lens is that, after your eye heals, you return to your eye doctor to have your vision tested during a routine eye exam.
 Based on this exam, you and your eye doctor will select a custom prescription for your adjustable lens based on your own eyes and unique lifestyle requirements.

 Between 2 and 4 total light treatments, each lasting approximately 90 seconds and separated by approximately 3 days are required.
-The total number of light treatments is based on achievement of you and your doctor’s desired outcome.
-For the first time ever, you can have confidence that your result will be just how you want to see the world.5
+The total number of light treatments is based on the achievement of you and your doctor’s desired outcome.
+For the first time ever, you can have confidence that your result will be just how you want to see the world.

-Glasses may be removed when sleeping, and may be temporarily removed when showering, washing your face, or applying eye drops as long as you are not exposed to direct sunlight.
+Glasses may be removed when sleeping and may be temporarily removed when showering, washing your face, or applying eye drops as long as you are not exposed to direct sunlight.